pdee/pdee/doc/commands-python-mode.rst

 py-mark-def-bol
 ---------------
 Mark def, take beginning of line positions.

 With M-x universal argument or `py-mark-decorators' set to `t', decorators are marked too.
 Returns beginning and end positions of region, a cons.

 py-copy-def-bol
 ---------------
-Delete def bol at point.
+Delete def, use position from beginning-of-line.

 Stores data in kill ring.
 Might be yanked back using `C-y'.

 py-kill-def-bol
 ---------------
-Delete def bol at point.
+Delete def, use position from beginning-of-line.

 Stores data in kill ring.
 Might be yanked back using `C-y'.

 py-delete-def-bol
 -----------------
-Delete def bol at point.
+Delete def, use position from beginning-of-line.

 Don't store data in kill ring.